emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Finds both new and old content consistently. ✔️
 1. 23 english hosts + 6 non english, but it does not auto-switch if one fails. ⚠️
 1. Auto-next works as expected. ✔️
-1. Very unique UI, lots of look at and click, one of the best. ✔️
+1. Very unique UI, lots of user-settings, one of the best. ✔️
 1. Site allows you to add, search and adjust subtitles. ✔️
 1. Search works well, shows results as you type. ✔️
 1. It has movies, show and anime. ✔️